 Ruben feels like he is the only kid without a bike.
 His friend Sergio reminds him that his birthday is coming.
 The story goes on to detail how Ruben’s family doesn’t have much money, and so he may never get a bike.
 Then Sergio sees a $100 bill fall out of a woman’s pocket, and he keeps it to help his friend get a bike.
 Is this OK?

 Use this for showing how to stretch a small moment over several pages.

 Jabari has done everything he needs in order to learn how to jump and swim in water.
 He’s ready for the diving board.
 He stops to stretch.
 Then he stops to think.
 He just doesn’t feel ready.

 Use this to show students how to write about the small moments in their family lives.

 A little girl wakes up in her house because music is playing downstairs.
-She wakes up her brother and they sneak downstairs to find their parents dancing in the living room.
+She wakes her brother, and they sneak downstairs to find their parents dancing in the kitchen.
 Their parents welcome them and invite them to join the dance.

 Use this to teach small moment writing and text/writing features that students love to emulate—using dashes to stretch out words, using CAPITAL letters to place emphasis on words, and using sound words.

 This picture book is all about one ride on a roller coaster and all the emotions and excitement that it delivers.